mohitkhedkar/Cpp-Mini-Projects/CONTRIBUTING.md

 ## Working on issues

-- Comment on issues you want to work on and it will be assigned to you.
+- Comment on an issue you would like to work on and it will be assigned to you.
 - Pull requests will be accepted even if you are not assigned to an issue but it is preferred you comment on the issue first.

 ## How to Contribute